 The use of Fucidin cream for thrush or yeast infections is not generally recommended.
 This is because thrush is a type of yeast or fungal infection — thrush is caused by the yeast-like fungus candida albicans.

 For thrush, a short course of anti-fungal treatment is usually the best option.
-These can be purchased over-the-counter without the need for a prescription.
+These can be purchased over the counter without the need for a prescription.
 Here at The Independent Pharmacy, we stock a range of suitable anti-fungal thrush medications — head to our dedicated thrush treatments page to find out more.

-Fucidin cream for spots and acne
+Is Fucidin cream good for spots and acne?

-Fucidin cream for cold sores
+Can you use Fucidin cream for cold sores?

 Fucidin cream cannot be used for cold sores.